idio-sync/rb3e-stagekit-networked/README.md

 ## 📂 Project Structure

-The project consists of ttwo main components:
+The project consists of two main components:

 1.  **Dashboard:** A feature-rich desktop application that acts as a central hub.
 It handles music video playback synced to gameplay, tracks session history, manages Last.fm scrobbling, sets Discord Rich Presence, and manages Stage Kit devices.
 2.  **Pico W Firmware (Stagekit folder):** Firmware for the Raspberry Pi Pico W that converts a wired USB Stage Kit device (only Santroller/Fatsco for now) into a wireless, networked UDP device.